xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 ## 10. Elementary but precise explanation

-This block explains Q123 in everyday language, while staying faithful to the effective layer encoding.
+This block explains Q123 in everyday language, while staying faithful to the effective-layer encoding.

 Modern AI models are very large.
 Inside them there are many numbers and complicated patterns that decide what the model does.
 Interpretability is about trying to look inside and say: